Moemenhussein11/P.gingivalis-Colonization/README.md

 If you use this code or analysis, please cite:

-> Hussein, M., Barua, A., Diaz, P., & Hatzikirou, H. (2025). *Understanding the Microecological Factors That Control the Porphyromonas gingivalis Colonization*. [npj Systems Biology and Applications
+> Hussein, M., Barua, A., Diaz, P., & Hatzikirou, H. (2025). *Modelling the microecological factors That Control the replication of oral pathogen Porphyromonas gingivalis*. [npj Systems Biology and Applications
 ].
 DOI:

 Permanent link to this notebook: https://github.com/Moemenhussein11/P.gingivalis-Colonization